avnet-iotconnect/proteus-neai-demo/README.md

 * After the flash has completed, the PROTEUS will automatically reboot and you can close out of the app.
 Your PROTEUS is now ready to use.

 ## Step 8: Prepare Necessary Files
-* In another browser tab, navigate to [the top of this repository](https://github.com/avnet-iotconnect/Proteus-NEAI-Demo/tree/main) and download the repository's zip file as shown here:
+* In another browser tab, navigate to [the top of this repository](https://github.com/avnet-iotconnect/proteus-neai-demo/tree/main) and download the repository's zip file as shown here:

 <img src=".//media/image_a.png"/>

 * Unzip the downloaded folder and then open it.

-* Navigate to the *Proteus-NEAI-Demo-main* directory (the name of the overall repo and the first sub-directory will have the same name after extraction)
+* Navigate to the *proteus-neai-demo-main* directory (the name of the overall repo and the first sub-directory will have the same name after extraction)

-* Copy the interior *Proteus-NEAI-Demo-main* directory to a flash drive.
+* Copy the interior *proteus-neai-demo-main* directory to a flash drive.

-* In the *Proteus-NEAI-Demo-main* directory on your flash drive, navigate to the *device_certificates* folder.
+* In the *proteus-neai-demo-main* directory on your flash drive, navigate to the *device_certificates* folder.

 * Copy your two individual device certificates from the folder you saved in Step 4 into this folder. **You cannot copy the whole certificate folder, you must copy the individual *.pem* and *.crt* files.**

-* Back in the *Proteus-NEAI-Demo-main* directory, open up the file *config.py* in a generic text editor.
+* Back in the *proteus-neai-demo-main* directory, open up the file *config.py* in a generic text editor.

 * To find your CPID and Environment, navigate to your main IoTConnect dashboard page, hover your cursor over the gear icon on the tollbar located on the far-left side of the page, and then click "Key Vault":